 InboundMailHandler contains a

-mapping() convenience method that returns a pair matching all incoming email addresses to the mail handler:
+mapping() convenience class method that returns a pair matching all incoming email addresses to the mail

 app = webapp2.WSGIApplication([LogSenderHandler.mapping()], debug=True)

-bodies() method returns the message body, or possibly multiple message bodies.
+bodies() method returns the bodies within the message.
 If you call

-bodies() without arguments, it returns an iterator that returns HTML bodies first, then plain text bodies.
+bodies() without arguments, it returns an iterator that yields HTML bodies first, then plain text bodies.
 If you want just HTML or just plain text, you can pass an argument to

 bodies(), as follows: